shrutigajbhiye22/shrutigajbhiye22/README.md

 - 👋 Hi, I’m @shrutigajbhiye22
-- 👀 I’m interested in singing, designing and programming stuffs
+- 👀 I’m interested in designing and programming stuffs, especially in cyber security.
 - 🌱 I’m currently learning computer science with specialization in artificial intelligence

 <!---